 PPO (Preferred Provider Organization)

 PPOs make it possible for clients to see healthcare providers in and out of their insurance company’s network.
 Typically, these plans provide more flexibility with the treatment options they will cover in the fact that their clients are able to see a doctor of their choice.

 However, if the doctor is within the network of the PPO, the out-of-pocket price will be much lower.
 These plans normally have higher monthly premiums but lower copays.
 PPO plans normally have higher deductibles than HMO plans.

-Overall, the most significant benefits of these plans are the fact that those who carry these plans can seek out more individualized treatment programs and see specialists of any type without referrals.
+Overall, the most significant benefit of these plans is the fact that those who carry these plans can seek out more individualized treatment programs and see specialists of any type without referrals.